[Updated for 2023]

 Grab your audience’s attention in an engaging way when presenting and think outside the box.
 Whether it’s by showing a video of you presenting at a conference or a news article as a way of introducing yourself to attendees, there are no rules when it comes to presenting.

-10. Check Your Lighting and Background
+10. Check Your Lighting and Webcam Virtual Backgrounds

 We cannot say this enough.
 Check your lighting and background!
 It can help to create a professional and visually appealing environment for your webinar.

-If the lighting is too bright or too dim, it can be difficult for attendees to see you and you could end up either looking like a ghost or an anonymised presenter.
+If the lighting is too bright or too dim, it can be difficult for attendees to see you, and you could end up either looking like a ghost or an anonymised presenter.

 Learn everything you need to know about webinars with our free Ultimate Webinar Handbook.